 Frog Rush seeds apparently germinate most effectively after dormancy is broken by cold, indicating spring germination.
-Exposure to light (e.g. in disturbed open terrain) also encourages germination, which is compatible with saline conditions and, although an increase of salinity beyond a cortain concentration results in a lowered germination rate
+Exposure to light (e.g. in disturbed open terrain) also encourages germination, which is compatible with saline conditions and, although an increase of salinity beyond a certain concentration results in a lowered germination rate, ungerminated seeds have been found to be undamaged by the increased salinity.
+Higher salinity is more likely to obtain in summer, after evaporation, so germination compatibility with modest salinity again points to spring germination.
+14

-Any apparent J. bufonius in a saline habitat should be considered for potential identification as J. ranarius, although the differences are not straightforward, as the J. bufonius aggregate as a whole is very variable, demonstrating considerable plasticity in many of its characters.
+Any apparent J. bufonius in a saline habitat should be considered for potential identification as J. ranarius, although the differences are not straightforward, as the J. bufonius aggregate as a whole is very variable, demonstrating considerable plasticity in many of its characters15.
 J. ranarius may have shorter stems (i.e. not exceeding 17cm), but most J. bufonius does not exceed this anyway.
 J. ranarius flowers bunch together, usually 2-3 together at the tip of an ultimate branch; J. bufonius flowers tend to be more spaced out, although small plants may be congested.
 The J. ranarius capsule is usually blunt, as long as, or longer than the inner tepals; the J. bufonius capsule is generally somewhat pointed (subacute) and as long as, or shorter than the inner tepals (so length does not help where inner tepals and capsules are equivalent).
 The inner tepals of J. ranarius are blunt, often emarginate with a mucronate tip; those of J. bufonius are more or less acute.
 The determination of Crossness material by Tom Cope was based on 'the blunt inner tepal, blunt capsule (perhaps a little too short) and dumpy barrel-shaped seeds'.